 StreamNet maintains a thorough data validation system as detailed in the approach/methodology section.
-During CY2021, StreamNet PSMFC staff developed and gathered proposed changes to the DESs for both the CAP HLIs and for the fish monitoring data (StreamNet trends).
+During CY2022, StreamNet PSMFC staff developed and gathered proposed changes to the DESs for both the CAP HLIs and for the fish monitoring data (StreamNet trends).
 These proposals were included in the draft/working copies of the DES versions.
-Because no new DES was adopted this year, neither were there related validation rule changes During CY2021 the CAP DES version adopted in July 2020 (Coordinated Assessments DES documents for current version (20200715)) remained active.
-Validation rules were already in place for the 2020 DES version, and thus not updated in 2021.
-The 2020.1 version of StreamNet DES that guides the Fish Monitoring Data remain active during CY2021 as no version updates occurred in 2021.
+Because no new DES was adopted this year, neither were there related validation rule changes During CY2022 the CAP DES version adopted in July 2020 (Coordinated Assessments DES documents for current version (20200715)) remained active.
+Validation rules were already in place for the 2020 DES version, and thus not updated in 2022.
+The 2020.1 version of StreamNet DES that guides the Fish Monitoring Data remain active during CY2022 as no version updates occurred in 2022.
+The charter adopted for each DDT (see team document table for CAP DDT Charter and SN DDT Charter) remains in effect and along with the updated 2021 version of the Data Exchange Standard Development and Revision Procedures.